ASSIGN Score – prioritising prevention of cardiovascular disease

 The new score was ASSIGN.
 It proved difficult to ‘tweak’ Framingham to take account of social deprivation for several reasons, although Framingham cardiovascular scores and ASSIGN scores were highly correlated when tested in the SHHEC study.

-ASSIGN was therefore adopted by SIGN after it had been shown that results of scoring were very similar in most individuals, ASSIGN scores being slightly lower.
-A positive family history and high score for social deprivation lifted the ASSIGN score towards or above that from Framingham and made it fairer in a mixed population.
+ASSIGN was therefore adopted by SIGN after it had been shown that results of scoring against Framingham cardiovascular score (see paper) were very similar in most individuals, ASSIGN scores being slightly lower.
+A positive family history and a high score for social deprivation lifted the ASSIGN score towards or above that from Framingham cardiovascular score and made it fairer in a mixed population.
+The use of family history would also bring out the ethnic susceptibility to premature cardiovascular disease, although ethnicity is not specifically catered for.

 Estimate the risk